vls-00/crypto-challenges/general/xor/you-either-know-xor-you-dont/README.md

 ### Analysis
 This challenge is giving us an encoded value which is the result of the flag XORed with a secret key.
 We already know that the flags of cryptohack have the `crypto{` prefix.

-So we can use this information to obtain the first 7 characters of the key based on the XOR associative property.
+ We can use this information to obtain the first 7 characters of the key based on the XOR associative property.

 ### Solution
 1. We take the first 14 chracters of the encoded value which are the first 7 bytes of the flag (2 hex characters = 1 byte)